 Pre-physical therapy students typically obtain a Bachelor of Science (BS) or a Bachelor of Arts (BA) degree while completing the requirements for admission to PT school.

-PT schools do not require or prefer a particular undergraduate major.
+Doctor of Physical Therapy (DPT) programs do not require or prefer a particular undergraduate major.

 How do I apply to physical therapy school?